Why should I plan a funeral for my loved one?

 - Complete social security papers and secure social security benefits

 - Complete accounting, clerical and filing work

-- Notify other organizations that your loved one participated in
+- Notify organizations that your loved one participated in

 What do funeral directors do?

 Funeral directors are caregivers, advisors, and administrators.
-They make the arrangements for the transportation of the body, complete all necessary paperwork, and carry out the wishes of the family regarding the funeral and final disposition of the body.
-They have experience assisting the bereaved in coping with death, are trained to answer questions about grief, and can recommend sources of professional help.
+They make the arrangements for the transportation of the deceased, complete all necessary paperwork, and carry out the wishes of the family regarding the funeral and final disposition of their loved one.
+They have experience assisting the bereaved in coping with death, are trained to answer questions about grief, help guide you towards a funeral that is right emotionally and financially for you and can recommend sources of professional help.

-Who should be included in the gathering or ceremony?
+Who should be included in the visitation or funeral services?

 Family, close friends, co-workers, fellow parishioners, neighbors & acquaintances, and in most cases, the greater community.
 Alternatively, you may desire a private funeral where only the immediate family is aware of any planned funeral arrangements.
 This might have been the wishes of the deceased or the choice of the family.
 Either way, a public or private funeral, we will guide you and fulfill the family's request.